xNVSE/NVSE/README.md

 2. Launch NV via running *nvse_loader.exe* or, if you have patched the game using [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552/), *FalloutNV.exe*.
 Enabling the Steam Community option (enabled by default) will allow you to launch the game via Steam's standard UI.

+xNVSE is compatible with the Steam and GOG versions of the game.
+Xbox Gamepass and Bethesda.net versions are not supported.

 ## Support

 For support, contact us in the [xNVSE Discord server](https://discord.gg/EebN93s).
 For bug reports and other problems, [create a new GitHub issue](https://github.com/NVSEx/NVSE/issues).